LibbyH52/Module-Project-The-Monkees/README.md

 #### Acknowledgements
 The layout of my Homepage was taken from the Code Institute's [Bootstrap Lesson](https://github.com/Code-Institute-Solutions/BootstrapLandingPage/tree/master/04-beyond_bootstrap) and the code for my form was taken from the [User Centric Design Resume Mini Project](https://github.com/Code-Institute-Solutions/ResponsiveDesign-MiniProject).
-The code for the Instagram color-gradient was taken from top answer here: https://stackoverflow.com/questions/37751375/instagram-new-logo-css-background and the Youtube red color was obtained from https://www.designpieces.com/palette/youtube-hex-rgb/ JavaScript code to collapsing the Hamburger menu when a link is clicked copied from here: https://stackoverflow.com/a/32336582
+The code for the Instagram colour-gradient was taken from top answer here: https://stackoverflow.com/questions/37751375/instagram-new-logo-css-background and the YouTube red colour was obtained from https://www.designpieces.com/palette/youtube-hex-rgb/ JavaScript code to collapsing the Hamburger menu when a link is clicked copied from here: https://stackoverflow.com/a/32336582